Lukas Graham discography

-The discography of Lukas Graham, a Danish soul pop band, consists of four studio albums, one extended play, twenty-one singles, four promotional singles, twelve music videos and other album appearances.
-Launching their debut album in 2012 on Copenhagen Records, Lukas Graham quickly became the most popular live act in Denmark.
+The discography of Lukas Graham, a Danish soul pop band, consists of five studio albums, two extended plays, thirty-one singles, four promotional singles, twelve music videos and other album appearances.
+Releasing their debut album in 2012 with Copenhagen Records, which includes charting songs such as "Drunk in the Morning" and "Criminal Mind", Lukas Graham quickly became the most popular live act in Denmark.
 That success translated to the rest of Europe and caught the attention of Warner Bros.
 Records who co-signed them in 2013.
-The band's music was first introduced worldwide with the release of their two singles "7 Years" and "Mama Said" in October 2015, with the former becoming their biggest hit single to date.
+The band's music was first introduced worldwide with the release of their second album in 2015, along with the release of two of its singles, "7 Years" and "Mama Said", with the former becoming their biggest hit single to date.

+In 2018, Lukas Graham released their third album 3 (The Purple Album), featuring the singles "Love Someone" and "Not a Damn Thing Changed", with the former debuting at number 1 on the Danish charts and being certified platinum multiple times in Denmark, the United States, and Australia.
+In 2023, the band released their fourth album, 4 (The Pink Album), with two of its singles, "Lie" and "Share That Love", both being certified two-times platinum in Denmark.
+In 2026, the band released their fifth album, Good Times, which debuted at number 1 on the Danish album charts.